 The City of San Francisco Contract Monitoring Division (CMD) is committed to the continued health and safety of its business partners, employees, and the community.
-Below federal, state, and City resources for businesses during the COVID-19 pandemic.
-In addition, attached is a list of private resources suggested from members of the LBE community.
+Below are resources for businesses during the COVID-19 pandemic.

-(Please note that CMD does not endorse nor advocate one business over another and these private resources are listed merely for informational purposes.)
+(Please note that CMD does not endorse nor advocate one business or organization over another and these resources are listed merely for informational purposes.)